tModLoader/tModLoader/PortingNotes_1.4.5.md

 - ProjectileID.Sets.DontAttachHideToAlpha removed.
 What replaced it?
 Is it usesOwnerLight?
 Update Projectile.hide docs as well.
 - Need to determine if hooks need to act on ModItem or WorldItem.
 For example: `ItemIO.SendModData(item3, writer);`
 - The number3 parameter of the SyncEquipment message seems to have changed meaning.
 Docs needed.
+- EntitySource_FishedOut will now apply to fishing item spawns instead of just npc spawns.

 # tModPorter TODOs